 All investing involves risk, including the possible loss of principal, and there is no guarantee that any investment strategy will be successful.

-Spring Cleaning Your Way to Better Finances

-and not just in your home or apartment.
+Spring is a good time to clean out the cobwebs, and not just in your home or apartment.
 Your personal finances can benefit from a good spring cleaning, too.
 Here are some questions to ask yourself regarding your budget, debt, and taxes.
+Refinancing.
+If you currently have consumer loans, such as a mortgage or auto loan, take a look at your interest rate.
+If you're paying a higher-than-average interest rate, you may want to consider refinancing.
+Refinancing to a lower interest rate can result in lower monthly